 The fundraising event that started Classy, a pub crawl can make a fun night out equally as meaningful.
 Plan your route with local breweries, charge for entry, and invite registrants to secure donations for each stop they make.
 Put a fun twist on the event by adding a strict dress code.
 Did somebody say costumes?

 Trivia nights are a weekly occurrence at bars for a few simple reasons—they’re easy to organize, affordable to host, and can be customized to appeal to any audience.
 Ask a local restaurant or bar to host your fundraising event and encourage donations at the door.
 Have participants create teams and then compete for bragging rights!
 You can choose a lighthearted theme for your trivia night like pop culture, music, or focus on questions that test your audience’s knowledge on your cause.

 12. Ice Cream Social

 This fundraising event idea is perfect for families and children.
 Ask your community and local businesses to donate supplies, get the word out, and charge per scoop day-of.
 Consider adding an ice cream eating contest into the mix.
-This type of event would be ideal on a weekend or in the summer, when families have more free time on their hands.
+This type of event would be ideal on a weekend or in the summer when families have more free time on their hands.

 13. Eating Contests

 You can alternatively ditch the ice cream and open up your fundraiser to all types of eating contests.
-Whether you serve pies, donuts, or hot dogs, contestants can pay an entry fee to compete.
-Solicit local shops or bakeries to donate the food that will be devoured at your fundraiser.
+Whether you serve pies, doughnuts, or hot dogs, contestants can pay an entry fee to compete.
+Solicit local shops or bakeries to donate the food that will be devoured at your tasty fundraiser.